Immunization has saved more lives in Canada in the last 50 years than any other health measure.

 Who should not get the Tdap vaccine?

-Speak with your health care provider if you or your child has had a life-threatening allergic reaction to a previous dose of a tetanus, diphtheria, or pertussis vaccine, or to any component of the vaccines.
+Speak with your health care provider if you or your child has had a life-threatening allergic reaction to a previous dose of a tetanus, diphtheria, or pertussis vaccine, or to any part of the vaccine.

 There is no need to delay getting immunized because of a cold or other mild illness.
 However, if you have concerns, speak with your health care provider.